setavenger/blindbitd/docs/blindbit-cli_rescan.md

-## blindbit-cli broadcast
+## blindbit-cli rescan

-broadcast a raw transaction

-### Synopsis

-This command allows you to broadcast any valid transaction to the wider bitcoin network.
+calling this triggers a rescan of the chain from height

 ```
-blindbit-cli broadcast [flags]
+blindbit-cli rescan [flags]
 ```

 ### Options

 ```
+      --height uint   set the height from which the wallet should scan (default 1)
-  -h, --help           help for broadcast
+  -h, --help          help for rescan
-      --rawtx string   transaction to broadcast in hex format
 ```

 ### Options inherited from parent commands